Risk Factors Dashboard

 Investment and Sustainability

 For over a century and a half, we have learned that long-term success requires investment and a mindset of sustainability.
 We understand the need to invest in our brands, global supply chain facilities, homeplace and visitor centers, and aging inventory.
-We also understand the importance of investing in our people, communities, and the environment.
+We also understand the importance of investing in our people, our communities, and the environment.
 We recognize that climate change is a business issue with risks and opportunities.
 As such, we are committed to actions that will ensure the long-term health of the planet and our business.
 In fiscal 2025, we revised our 2030 Sustainability Strategy to account for our current organization and to align our efforts with industry best practices and the most current climate science.
 Our goals broaden our focus beyond business operations to include our supply chain, where the majority of our environmental footprint resides.
 With this evolving strategy, we have a roadmap for continued progress over the next quarter-century.

 11